-Signature of Chair of Governo ors: Dated: Signature of Chair of Govern ns.
-Datea.
+Signature of Chair of Governors: Dated:

 - Aim

 - Expectations

 - Equal Opportunities / SEN

 - Roles and Responsibilities

 - Cost

 - Checklist

 - Risk Assessment Transport

 - Residential

 UNICEF Rights of a child: article 29 and article 31

 Education must develop every child's personality, talents and abilities to the full.
 It must encourage the child's respect for human rights, as well as respect for their parents, their own and other cultures, and the environment.